Ioan Culcer: Final battles and relief (October 1916)

 On 23 October, a German-led and mostly German force launched the First Battle of the Jiu Valley.
 Culcer's forces were outnumbered, outgunned and lacked reserves.
 As such, Culcer suggested retreating, asking for the King's permission to pull the 1st Army out from Oltenia, and was promptly relieved of command on 24 October.
 The head of the French military mission to Romania, General Henri Mathias Berthelot, was the one who called for Culcer's relief.
 King Ferdinand agreed.
 Culcer's command lasted just long enough to see the repulse of the first Central Powers offensive south of the Red Tower Pass.
 The I Corps – the unit beaten at Sibiu in September – brought the offensive of the Alpine Corps to an end by the 23rd.

 Later life

 In 1918, Culcer served as Minister for Public Works, in the cabinet of Alexandru Averescu.

 In 1923 he became a senator.
 He died in 1928 and was buried in the Heroes' Cemetery in Târgu Jiu.

 Public honors

-At least one street in Romania bears Culcer's name.
+A street in Bucharest's Sector 6 bears Culcer's name.
 In the 2000s, an Army Corps of the Romanian Army bore his name.